Factsheet

 What is yersiniosis?

-Yersiniosis is a form of gastroenteritis caused by the bacteria Yersinia enterocolitica and Yersinia pseudotuberculosis.
-Many animals can act as hosts for these bacteria but pigs are the commonest reservoir.
+Yersiniosis is a form of gastroenteritis caused by the bacteria Yersinia enterocolitica or Yersinia pseudotuberculosis.
+Many animals can act as hosts for these bacteria, but pigs are the most common reservoir.
 Yersiniosis is a notifiable disease in Ireland.

 How common is yersiniosis?